-- Alternatively, you can follow the steps to shape the tree, but leave it unbaked.
-Then place it on your baking sheet, and cover the whole thing with plastic wrap.
-Finally, store in the fridge for up to two days, and bake it on the day of.
-Easy!
+- Follow the steps to shape the tree, but leave it unbaked.
+Then, place it on a baking sheet and cover the baking sheet with plastic wrap.
+Finally, store it in the fridge for up to 2 days and bake it before serving.

 Nutella Puff Pastry Christmas Tree